masogit/amb-doc/docs/features/builder.md

 ### Functions

-Below functions are scoped in one link
+Below functions are in one link

 - Searchable
     - Only 2 fields in a link can be set searchable
-    - Prent enter in viewer search box, it will generate AQL filters to query data on this field
+    - Press enter in viewer search box, it will generate AQL filters to query data on this field
     - The searchable fields of root table will be search in Global Search
 - Group by
     - Set default group by field, it will show group by graph when query in viewer